RACH Optimization with Decision Tree Based Supervised Learning for Conditional Handover in 5G Beamformed Systems: Performance Evaluation

-\textit{Failure Results}: Figure~\ref{fig:RLF} shows the total number of failures $ N_\textrm{HOF} + N_\textrm{RLF} $ per UE$\cdot$min as a function of the beam access threshold $ \xi_\textrm{access} $ for both CHO and BHO.
+Figure~\ref{fig:RLF} shows the total number of failures $ N_\textrm{HOF} + N_\textrm{RLF} $ per UE$\cdot$min as a function of the beam access threshold $ \xi_\textrm{access} $ for both CHO and BHO and for BELL approach.
 As it has been shown in Figure~\ref{fig:CHO} and \ref{fig:BHO} that failure rate is independent of the RACH procedure, the results in Figure~\ref{fig:RLF} do not differentiate the two RACH procedures.
-Besides, the total number of failures for BHO is the same for both $ N_\textrm{B}=1 $ and $ N_\textrm{B}=4 $.
+Besides, the total number of failures for BHO shows the same performance for both $ N_\textrm{B}=1 $ and $ N_\textrm{B}=4 $ and for BELL approach.

-It is shown in Figure~\ref{fig:RLF} that the overall failure performance of BHO is improved by the conditional execution mechanism that is introduced by CHO.
+Although Figure~\ref{fig:BHO} shows that the mobility performance of BHO on HOF is better than that of CHO, Figure~\ref{fig:RLF} illustrates that the overall failure performance of BHO is improved by the conditional execution mechanism that is introduced by CHO.
 Furthermore, one can also state that the failures that are observed in the mobility scenario are dominated by RLF and this is improved by CHO despite the HOF increase that is observed for CHO compared to BHO, see Figure~\ref{fig:CHO} and Figure~\ref{fig:BHO}.
+The enhancements of the larger $ N_\textrm{B} $ and BELL approach on overall performance of CHO is also visible in Figure~\ref{fig:RLF}.